Tamsui Old Street

 Tamsui Old Street Introduction

-Walking out of Tamsui MRT Station and turning right onto Zhongzheng Road, along with the extended Ch重建 Street and Qingshui Street, you will find the famous Tamsui Old Street.
-Tamsui Old Street is not only a well-known popular attraction in Taiwan, but it also attracts many foreign tourists.
-The streets are lined with lively shops, featuring traditional snack shops and general stores, as well as trendy clothing and toy stores.
-A must-try delicacy in Tamsui is "A-gei," whose name is derived from the Japanese pronunciation of fried tofu.
-It’s made by hollowing out fried tofu, stuffing it with stir-fried vermicelli, soaking it in a braising sauce, then sealing it with fish paste and steaming it, finally drenching it with sweet and spicy sauce or the shop's secret sauce.
-Notable snacks include fish balls, Grandma’s iron eggs, and fish crisps, along with many historical sites to visit, ensuring that you won't get bored no matter how you explore.
-Tamsui Old Street is divided into two sides; the outer side is the golden waterfront path by the Tamsui River, while the inner side is the traditional old street with bustling shops, offering traditional snack shops and general stores, as well as trendy clothing and toys.
-In the evening, you can enjoy the beautiful sunset over the sea from the golden waterfront path.
-The reconstructed street on the hillside developed earlier, hence it still has many wooden and brick old houses.
-At the end of the street, you can gaze at the Tamsui River estuary from a high vantage point.
-Due to commercial development, another street was formed parallel to the reconstructed street, mainly consisting of rice shops and rice milling businesses, thus nicknamed "Rice Market" (now the northern section of Qingshui Street).
-It wasn’t until the construction of Qingshui Temple that Rice Market Street was renamed Qingshui Street.
-Continuing along Zhongzheng Road Old Street, you will see the statue of Dr. Mackay, who had a deep influence on Tamsui, at Mackay Memorial Park, with historical sites such as Qingshui Temple, Fuyou Temple, Huwei Mackay Memorial Clinic, and Tamsui Church along the way.
-Besides seeking beautiful scenery in the old street, the unique shops within are great places for shopping and enjoying food.
-(Source: New Taipei City Tourism and Travel Website)
+Walking out of Tamsui MRT Station and turning right, you will find yourself on Zhongzheng Road, which extends to Chongjian Street and Qingshui Street, home to the famous Tamsui Old Street.
+Not only is Tamsui Old Street a well-known hotspot in Taiwan, but it also attracts many foreign visitors.
+The streets are lined with lively shops, featuring traditional pastry shops, grocery stores, and places selling trendy clothing and toys.
+A must-try local delicacy here is "A-gei," derived from the Japanese word for fried tofu; it is made by hollowing out fried tofu, filling it with stir-fried vermicelli, soaking it in braising sauce, sealing it with fish paste, and steaming it, then drizzling it with sweet chili sauce or the shop's secret sauce.
+Other special snacks include fish balls, A-po iron eggs, and fish crisp, along with many historical sites to explore, ensuring you’ll never get bored.
+Tamsui Old Street is divided into two sides: the outer side, which is along the riverside with the Golden Waterfront Promenade, and the inner side, which features the traditional old street lined with shops selling traditional goods, trendy clothing, and toys.
+In the evening, you can enjoy a beautiful sunset view over the sea from the Golden Waterfront Promenade.
+Chongjian Street, located on the hillside, developed earlier, and thus features many wooden and brick houses.
+At the end of the street, you can overlook the Tamsui River estuary from a high point.
+Later, due to commercial development, another parallel street emerged, primarily focused on rice shops and the rice milling industry, hence it's called "Rice Market" (now the northern section of Qingshui Street).
+It wasn't until the construction of Qingshui Temple that Rice Market Street was renamed Qingshui Street.
+Walking further along Zhongzheng Road, you'll see the statue park of Dr. Mackay, who greatly influenced Tamsui, as well as Qingshui Temple, Fuyou Temple, Huwei Mackay Hospital, and Tamsui Chapel, among other historical sites.
+Besides seeking out scenic spots, the unique shops in the old street are also great places for shopping and enjoying delicious food.
+(Source: New Taipei City Tourism Network)

 Recommended Hotel Bookings